m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-04-09-spamfilterbypass.md

 ![Image](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/_posts/redteaming/PhishOPS/images/postfix_install_5.png)

-Head on over to https://spamcheck.postmarkapp.com/ and paste your contents in and check your spam score.
+Head on over to `https://spamcheck.postmarkapp.com/` and paste your contents in and check your spam score.

 _Note the score over each stage ._

 -------------------------------------------------------------------------------------------------

-## __STAGE 2__:
+## __STAGE 2__

-## Install an IMAP SERVER (Dovecot) , enable TLS encryption and setup a Desktop client.
+## Install an IMAP SERVER (Dovecot), enable TLS encryption and setup a Desktop client

-### Getting TLS encryption and a certificate the easy way:
+### Getting TLS encryption and a certificate the easy way

-TLS encryption is mandatory and ensures secured delivery. *LetsEncrypt* offers a free certificate with assisstance from their client - _certbot_.
+TLS encryption is mandatory and ensures secured delivery. `LetsEncrypt` offers a free certificate with assisstance from their client - `certbot`.

-- Head on over to https://certbot.eff.org/.
-Click on  "Get Certbot instructions".
+- Head on over to `https://certbot.eff.org/`.
+Click on  `Get Certbot instructions`.

 - Select your server as the Software and which distro your running on system.
-In my case as i said before im using apache2 and ubuntu20.04LTS.
+In my case as I said before im using apache2 and ubuntu20.04LTS.

 ![Image](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/_posts/redteaming/PhishOPS/images/certbot1.png)